BMD0905/Future-Seekers---Business-Analytics/README.md

 A jewelry company wants to put in a bid to purchase a large set of diamonds.
 Applying linear regression model to predict the price of a diamond based on its attributes and making a recommendation for how much the company should bid for the entire set.

+Software used in this project: Microsoft Excel .

 -------------------------------------------------